Neurosurgery, Brain & Spine

 Focused Ultrasound and Movement Disorders

-Focused Ultrasound, an innovative, new procedure being used by USF Health neurosurgeons at Tampa General Hospital (TGH) for the first time in the region offers promising treatment for people suffering from essential tremor (ET), Parkinson’s disease, and other debilitating neurological disorders.
+Focused Ultrasound, an innovative, new procedure being used by USF Health neurosurgeons at Tampa General Hospital (TGH) for the first time in the region, offers promising treatment for people suffering from essential tremor (ET), Parkinson’s disease, and other debilitating neurological disorders.
 The minimally invasive method is FDA-approved.

 Conditions Treated

-• Essential Tremors is a condition that causes uncontrollable shaking of the hands, head and voice.
-In the initial stages, the tremor is mild, but progresses over time. but progresses over time.
-In some patients, the severity of the tremor becomes unbearable, interfering with daily activities, such as eating, dressing, or typing on a keyboard.
+• Essential Tremors is a condition that causes uncontrollable shaking of the hands, head, and voice.
+In the initial stages, the tremor is mild but progresses over time. but progresses over time.
+In some patients, the severity of the tremor becomes unbearable, interfering with daily activities such as eating, dressing, or typing on a keyboard.
 ET is more common in people over age 40, although it also affects people who are much younger.

-• Parkinson's disease, another neurodegenerative disorder, affects an estimated 1 million people in the United States, with symptoms such as tremor, rigidity, slow movement, and unstable posture.
+• Parkinson's disease, another neurodegenerative disorder, affects an estimated 1 million people in the United States, with symptoms such as tremors, rigidity, slow movement, and unstable posture.
 When traditional medication induces side effects or isn’t well tolerated, Focused Ultrasound may be an option for select Parkinson’s patients who suffer from symptoms primarily affecting one side of the body or suffer mostly from tremors while their remaining symptoms are medically managed.